Most of what appears below was taken from the Air Products’ website with its permission.

 All cryogenic liquids are extremely cold.
 Cryogenic liquids and their vapors can rapidly freeze human tissue and can cause many common materials such as carbon steel, rubber, and plastics to become brittle or even break under stress.
 Cryogenic liquids in containers and piping at temperatures at or below the boiling point of liquefied air [-318°F (-194°C, 79°K)] can actually condense the surrounding air and can cause a localized oxygen-enriched atmosphere.
 Extremely cold cryogens such as hydrogen and helium can even freeze or solidify the surrounding air.

 All cryogenic liquids produce large volumes of gas when they vaporize.
 For example, one volume of liquid nitrogen at atmospheric pressure vaporizes to 694 volumes of nitrogen gas at 68°F (20°C).
 A cryogenic liquid cannot be indefinitely maintained as a liquid even in well-insulated containers.
 If these liquids are vaporized in a sealed container, they can produce enormous pressures that could rupture the container.
 For this reason pressurized cryogenic containers are normally protected with multiple devices for over-pressure prevention.
 Common pressure-relief devices are a pressure-relief valve for primary protection and a rupture disc for secondary protection.
-All sections of equipment that may allow for the liquid to become trapped must be protected by a pressure-relief device as shown in Fig. 1.
+All sections of equipment that may allow for the liquid to become trapped must be protected by a pressure-relief device as shown below.
 The product vented by these relief devices should be routed to a safe outdoor location or a well-ventilated area.

 Vaporization of a cryogenic liquid, except oxygen, in an enclosed area can cause asphyxiation by displacing the air.
 Vaporization of liquid oxygen in an enclosed area can cause oxygen enrichment, which could saturate combustibles in the area such as workers’ clothing.
 This can cause a fire if an ignition source is present.
 Although oxygen is not flammable it will support and vigorously accelerate the combustion of other materials.
 Most cryogenic liquids are odorless, colorless, and tasteless when vaporized into the gaseous state.
 Most liquids also have no color except liquid oxygen, which is light blue.
 However, extremely cold liquids and their vapors have a built-in warning property that appears whenever they are exposed to the atmosphere.
 The cold “boil-off” gases condense the moisture in the surrounding air, creating a highly visible fog.
 This fog can also be formed around cold equipment when no release of the cold liquid or vapors has occurred.